-There are a lot of things that can cause stress in daily life, from finances and health concerns to work and relationship problems.
-If you aren't careful, the stress that you face can have a very negative impact on you going forward.
-It's easy to feel like a lot of the stress that you're facing is out of your control, but while this may be true, there are still things you can do to keep your stress level manageable.
+There are many factors that can cause stress in daily life, from finances and health concerns to work and relationship problems.
+If you aren't careful, the stress that you face can have a very negative impact on your physical and mental health.
+However, there are strategies you can employ to lower your stress level on a daily basis.

 Signs And Symptoms Of Stress

-When dealing with constant stress, it's easy to feel exhausted.
-Your mind is constantly working on finding a solution for whatever it is you're going through, and that can be incredibly tiring.
+When you experience constant stress, you may feel a sense of exhaustion.
+Your mind may be constantly working on finding a solution for whatever it is you're going through, and that can be tiring both physically and mentally.
 You may feel like you have no energy to make it through the day.

 When you have a lot of stress in your life, it can lead to anxious thoughts.
-These thoughts can tend to show up at the worst times - like when you're trying to fall asleep for the night.
+These thoughts may show up at the worst times, such as when you're trying to fall asleep at night.

-Or, if you're like some people, you don't have any problem falling asleep, but you can't stay asleep.
-You are sleeping as soon as your head hits the pillow because you are exhausted from the day, but then you're up in the middle of the night with all your anxious thoughts running through your mind.
+Alternatively, you might not have any problem falling asleep but instead experience difficulty staying asleep.
+You might feel exhausted and fall asleep immediately but then find yourself up in the middle of the night with anxious thoughts running through your mind.

-It's easy to become more irritable when dealing with constant stress in your life.
-This can happen because your mind is constantly reviewing the situations causing you stress.
-Your energy and focus are distracted from the other areas of your life.
-So, if any other issue arises, you don't have the patience to deal with it.
+It can be easy to become irritable when you’re experiencing constant stress in your life.
+This may happen because your mind is constantly mulling over situations causing you stress.
+Your energy and focus may be distracted from the other areas of your life, so if any other issue arises, you may not have the patience to cope with it.

-Studies have found that if you're dealing with high levels of stress, you may also experience problems with your digestive system.
-It could be diarrhea or constipation.
-You could experience feelings of nauseousness or stomach cramps.
+Studies have found that if you're experiencing high levels of stress, you may also have problems with your digestive system, such as diarrhea or constipation.
+You could experience feelings of nausea or stomach cramps.

 Change In Appetite

 Some people turn to food to manage their stress levels.
-They eat unhealthy foods either because they are convenient or simply because they want to.
-But there are also people that lose their appetite with stress.
-It's difficult for them to bring themselves to eat anything.
+They may eat unhealthy foods either because they are convenient or simply because they want to.
+However, there are also people who lose their appetite with stress.
+It can be difficult for them to bring themselves to eat anything.

-Stress also comes with mental and emotional signs.
-Things to watch for include increased levels of anxiety or feelings of depression.
-You may be more irritable, have trouble sleeping, or struggle with your memory.
+Stress can also come with mental and emotional signs.
+It can lead to increased levels of anxiety or feelings of depression.
+You may be more irritable, have trouble sleeping, or experience difficulty with your memory.
 You may also find that your decision-making skills are affected by stress.
 Research published in Neuroscience & Biobehavioral Reviews shows that stress can affect the mechanisms involved in decision-making.

-When you know the physical and emotional signs to watch for, you can start to monitor how your levels are.
-It can be helpful to keep track of how you're feeling each day.
-By doing this, you will be able to spot when you are having higher levels of stress, so you'll know when to take action to curb the negative effects of stress more quickly.
+When you know the physical and emotional signs to watch for, you may find that you can monitor your stress levels more effectively.
+It may be helpful to keep track of how you're feeling each day.
+By doing this, you might recognize when you are experiencing more stress so that you can take action to curb the negative effects of stress more quickly.

 Tips On Managing Your Stress Level

-Whether you have the assistance of a tracker or you are just paying attention to your stress levels on your own, there are some things that you can do to manage your stress level healthily.
+Whether you have the assistance of a tracker or you are just paying attention to your stress levels on your own, there are some strategies you can use to manage your stress levels more effectively.

 Get Exercise Regularly

-When your body is under stress, the "fight or flight" reaction naturally kicks in.
+When your body is under stress, the "fight-or-flight" reaction typically kicks in.
 When that happens, your body releases additional adrenaline and cortisol.
-This was important back in the past when stress was caused by dangerous situations that humans needed to be able to respond to.
-But, in current times, we aren't usually stressed over something that we need to fight or run away from fast.
-So, this can cause people to gain weight because we don't have a way to release all those extra hormones properly.
+This was important in the past when stress was caused by dangerous situations that humans needed to be able to respond to.
+However, in current times, we aren't usually stressed over something that we need to fight or run away from fast.
+This can cause people to gain weight because they don't have a way to release all those extra hormones properly.

-Exercise can help use up the extra stress hormones so they aren't just staying in your body.
+Exercise can help reduce the extra stress hormones so they aren't just staying in your body.
 Research shows that exercise also releases endorphins, one of the body’s feel-good hormones.
-This doesn't have to be strenuous exercise; it could be as simple as going for a walk.
-Just try to get your body moving.
+This doesn't have to be strenuous exercise; it could be as simple as going for a walk at a pace that causes your body to release endorphins.

 Keep A Journal

-Journaling can help you manage stress in a few different ways.
+Research shows that journaling can help you manage stress in a few different ways.
 The first is that it can help to get your frustrations out of your head and down on paper.
-This may be all you need to be able to move on from your stress and anxiety.

-It may also help because you can look back at past entries and spot any patterns that are adding to your stress.
-You may know that you are feeling stressed but not be able to spot exactly where it's coming from.
-Journal entries may pinpoint the cause of your stress.
+Journaling may also help because you can look back at past entries and identify any patterns that are adding to your stress.
+You may know that you are feeling stressed but not be able to identify exactly where it's coming from.
+Journal entries may help you pinpoint the causes of your stress.

 Learn Time Management And Organizational Skills

-Two key culprits of stress include poor time management and organizational skills.
-If you struggle in these areas, you may find yourself running behind constantly.
-You're always late for meetings and appointments.
-You can't find your keys.
-Or your client files.
-And you are always procrastinating on deadlines.
+Two common culprits of stress sometimes include poor time management and organizational skills.
+If you experience difficulty in these areas, you may find yourself running behind constantly.
+You may be late for meetings and appointments or have a hard time finding your keys.
+You might also find yourself procrastinating on deadlines.

-Learning how to manage your time better, set appropriates deadlines, and keep your things organized can go a long way in helping reduce your stress.
+Learning how to manage your time better, set appropriate deadlines, and keep your commitments organized may go a long way in helping reduce your stress.

 Don't Overcommit Yourself

-If your schedule is booked and you're constantly running from one place to the next, you're going to feel the stress.
-Sometimes the best thing you can do is learn how to say "no" to people and commitments.
-If you try to give a piece of yourself to everything, everything may not get your best—causing more stress.
+If your schedule is booked and you're constantly running from one place to the next, you may be more likely to experience stress.
+Sometimes the best thing you can do may be to learn how to say "no" to people and commitments.
+If you try to give a piece of yourself to everything, you may experience unnecessary levels of stress.

 Choose Relationships Wisely

 Some relationships may trigger more stressful emotional responses.
 To reduce relationship stress, you might form a plan to limit your time with certain people.
 Also, it may help to think about which people in your life are positive and make you feel happy and better about yourself.
 You can choose to spend more time with those people and less time with the people that drain you of your energy.

 Talk To A Therapist

-It has been shown that online therapy can be an effective way to learn how to manage your stress, along with other mental health issues.
-Studies have revealed that many types of online therapeutic strategies, such as cognitive behavior therapy, are as effective—if not more effective—as in-person therapy.
+Research shows that online therapy can be an effective way to learn how to manage stress, along with other mental health challenges.
+Studies have revealed that many types of online therapy, such as cognitive behavioral therapy, are as effective as in-person therapy.